 The program’s reputation among medical students around the country is growing.
 In 2024, there was a 50 percent increase in applications compared to 2023, and the annual class size has grown by over 30 percent.

-Members of the inaugural 2021 Research Scholars class have also moved on to exciting new chapters in their careers:
+Research Scholar alumni have also moved on to exciting new chapters in their careers:

-- Two scholars applied and matched to ophthalmology residency programs at Tulane University and Indiana University.
+- Four scholars applied and matched to ophthalmology residency programs at Tulane University, Indiana University, Wayne State University, and Oregon Health & Science University.

-- Two scholars completed one-year research fellowships, one at Mass Eye and Ear/Harvard Ophthalmology and one at Bascom Palmer Eye Institute/University of Miami.
+- Three scholars completed one-year research fellowships, two at Mass Eye and Ear/Harvard Ophthalmology and one at Bascom Palmer Eye Institute/University of Miami.

 - One scholar is working towards a master’s degree in bioethics.